gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 13 Add Attached /lustre and/or /bucket Filesystems

-After clicking `Add Attached Filesystems`, `Attached Filesystems settings` will appear.
+After clicking `Add Attached Filesystems`, `Attached Filesystems settings`, following steps listed here which also shown in Figure 14.

 #.
 In the `Storage` box, select the lustre filesystem defined above, as in red-arrow 1.
 #.
 In the `Mount Point` box, name it `/lustre` (the common and default choice) as pointed by red-arrow 2.